aws-samples/multi-modal-chatbot-with-advanced-rag/README.md

 ## :mega: Who need this workshop?
 > No prior knowledge is required to perform this workshop.

-This workshop is available to anyone who wants eiifccvjrinbddillccfhgkdilbgkvehiljcildlbncu
+This workshop is available to anyone who wants to:
-to:
 * Acquire production-level RAG skills
 * Increase technical understanding through hands-on practice
 * Increase customer engagement with AWS services